Mustang Supercharger vs Turbo

 One thing is crucial you can't have all that air without more spark and fuel being added to the mix.
 This is where the supporting modifications come into effect.
 Such as upgraded spark plugs to run a colder temperature, higher pressure fuel injectors, and a boost-a-pump to give the fuel pump more voltage to deliver all the necessary fuel to the engine.

-Some areas where this type of supercharger comes up short are that it can create a lot of heat build-up in your Mustang engine bay.
+Some areas where this type of supercharger comes up short are that it can create a lot of heat build-up in your Mustang's engine bay.
 This can cause what is known as heat soak in your engine.
 It is a must to make sure you have the proper cooling system equipped in your Mustang.
 This is not only for the health of the supercharger but more importantly the engine.
 Since a twin-screw supercharger requires power from the engine to run this will put added wear and tear on engine components over the course of its life.
 Wear items can include the rotating assembly, oil pump, water pump, and cooling system.

 A centrifugal supercharger is essentially a belt-driven turbo.
 It is a specialized type of supercharger in which it will use centrifugal energy to push more air into your Mustang's engine.
-Which will allow you to burn more fuel efficiently which will create more power!
+This will allow you to burn more fuel efficiently which will create more power!

 For example at the core of every Vortech Supercharger, there is an impeller that rotates at a very high velocity, in order to draw in as much air as possible into your Mustang's engine.
-It uses the air leaving the impeller that is traveling at very high speeds while having low-pressure.
-What this low-pressure, high speed moving air does is move it through what is called a diffuser.
-This turns the lower-pressure, high-speed air into high-pressure, low moving air.
+It uses the air leaving the impeller that is traveling at very high speeds while having low pressure.
+What this low-pressure, high-speed moving air does is move it through what is called a diffuser.
+This turns the lower-pressure, high-speed air into high-pressure, low-moving air.

 Once this occurs, the air is then moved into your engine, where it has created additional free-flowing air that is caused by the increased pressure that the impeller has made.
 In the end, this will allow the engine to do is burn more fuel at a much higher level of combustion, which will end with more torque and horsepower created.